 |GENDER EQUALITY, YOUTH & SOCIAL INCLUSION

-Initiative capacity and mentorship programs will focus on women, youth and marginalized groups, directly benefiting 0.4 million women and 0.5 million youth.
-The Initiative will also consider how to strengthen women’s agency in the development of guidelines and toolboxes focused on accelerating clean energy access, improving groundwater governance, and supporting cross-sectoral multi-stakeholder platforms building on earlier CGIAR and other work.
+Initiative capacity and mentorship programs focus on women, youth and marginalized groups, directly benefiting 0.4 million women and 0.5 million youth.
+The Initiative also considers how to strengthen women’s agency in the development of guidelines and toolboxes, focusing on accelerating clean energy access, improving groundwater governance and supporting cross-sectoral multistakeholder platforms building on earlier CGIAR and other work.

 |CLIMATE ADAPTATION & MITIGATION

-Scientific evidence on the impacts of climate-smart solutions across a range of sectors and quantification of co-benefits and trade-offs inform climate investments to ensure that they are effective and do not jeopardize the sustainability and resilience of the whole system.
+Scientific evidence on the impacts of climate-smart solutions across a range of sectors, and quantification of co-benefits and trade-offs, inform climate investments to ensure that they are effective and do not jeopardize system sustainability and resilience.
 Innovative financial models support inclusive and sustainable scaling, averting 2.5 million tonnes in equivalent emissions of CO2 and benefiting 2.5 million people.